chrisdew/returntoharvard/README.md

 - Applications and games on ROM - no modification possible.
 - Data on tape - software could only modify your data when you physically pressed record.

-I do recognise that we gained one or two minor things too, but we should be striving for the penny and the bun.
+I do recognise that we gained one or two minor things since the 80s, but we should be striving for the penny and the bun.

+The current state of computing, especially Android (where I caught the built-in keyboard App sending my data abroad) is not acceptable.

-## How can we get these advantages and more back?
+## How can we get these benefits back?

 Modern computers use a Modified-Harvard architecture, just an optimised version of Von Neumann architecture, where programs and data exist in the same RAM.
 OSs, applications and user data are likewise saved on the same disk.